 The certificate offers an introduction to a vocational sector through applied learning.
 It supports progression to higher education as part of a programme of study that includes other vocational or general qualifications for learners for whom an element of Enterprise and Entrepreneurship would be complementary.

 BTEC LEVEL 3 HEALTH & SOC CARE

-Level 5 in English .
-Merit or above in GCSE Health and Social care
+Grade 5 or above in English.
+Merit or above in Level 2 Health and Social Care.

-What is BTEC Level 3 Health & Social Care?
+What is A-level Health & Social Care?